fqix v0.0.6

 fqix is licensed under the MIT License.

-The files under spec/support/ and the implementation in src/fqix/zran.cr are based on Mark Adler's zran from zlib, and are distributed under the zlib License.
+The files under spec/support/ and the implementation in src/fqix/zran.cr are based on Mark Adler's zran example from zlib, and are distributed under the zlib License.

 fqix